manuelladron/semantic_based_painting/README.md

 - `--texturize`: Use texturize feature (default: True) ... and many more.
 (For a full list of arguments and their defaults, refer to the `main.py` file)

 To paint with a painterly style set style to "painterly".
-To get a realistic style, set it to "realistic"
+To get a realistic style, set it to "realistic".
+Currently supports 4 styles: realistic, painterly, abstract, and expressionist.

 - `--style`

 ### 4. Example: